 EDUC 401, 532, 470, 408 have been successfully used by previous students to meet some of the requirements.
-Other courses that might be helpful are: EDUC 403 and EDUC 605.
-All these courses must be approved by the CL council.
-The HDFS program and other campus areas may offer courses with CL-related content sometimes but cannot guarantee that the CL council will approve.
+Other courses that might be helpful are: EDUC 403 and EDUC 605, as well as NURS 685.
+All such courses must be approved by the CL council.
+The HDFS program and other campus areas may offer courses with CL-related content sometimes but there is not a guarantee that the CL council will approve.
 Even if a course was approved previously by the council, each student MUST obtain approval on their own.
+Courses taken at UNC Santa Barbara's continuing Education will not transfer for course credit at UNC.